Unsupervised TTS Acoustic Modeling for TTS with Conditional Disentangled Sequential VAE

 \textbf{Unsupervised TTS:} there are not so many successful tries of the unsupervised TTS system development until recently.
 Thanks to the recent development of self-supervised speech representation learning, both systems in ~\cite{liu2022simple,ni2022unsupervised} used an unsupervised ASR model to transcribe the TTS speech data.
 With the pseudo labels, they once again can adopt the supervised TTS recipe to build the unsupervised TTS systems.
 The result indicates that it is possible to produce speech with high intelligibility even without paired TTS data.
-One notable concern for such unsupervised TTS systems remains in the development of unsupervised ASR, which is still requires necessary improvement to close the gap between the supervised counterparts~\cite{baevski2021unsupervised,liu2022towards}.
-Contrasting with our unsupervised approach, instead of transcribing the training speech data and performing supervised network mapping, our TTS AM is a variant of variational auto-encoder (i.e., C-DSVAE~\cite{C-DSVAE-lian}), with unsupervised alignment as the condition to regularize the learned latent representation to follow the phonetic structure.
+One notable concern for such unsupervised TTS systems remains in the development of unsupervised ASR, which still requires necessary improvement to close the gap between the supervised counterparts~\cite{baevski2021unsupervised,liu2022towards}.
+Strictly speaking, current unsupervised ASR systems have to rely on either lexicons or alignment prediction to match the acoustics and text, such lexicon or aligner are built with supervisions (e.g., paired data is used in developing CMU dictionary).
+Regarding our unsupervised approach, instead of transcribing the training speech data and performing supervised network mapping, our TTS AM is a variant of variational auto-encoder (i.e., C-DSVAE~\cite{C-DSVAE-lian}), with unsupervised alignment as the condition to regularize the learned latent representation to follow the phonetic structure.
 With this design, our UTTS system requires an additional mapping for text (forced alignment) space to the unsupervised alignment space.